MaibornWolff/codecharta/DEV_START_GUIDE.md

 ./gradlew installDist
 ```

 With this, the cli-tool is installed.
 When running `ccsh` however, we still get an error as the command is not accessible.
-There are three options how it can be used:
 There are three ways in which the cli-tool can be used:

 -   Navigate into the folder where the installed shell and batch files are created (`analysis/build/install/codecharta-analysis/bin`) and executing commands from there